cyberchimps/woocommerce/readme.txt

 = 1.2.1 =
 This version has improved product types - ensure you de/re-activate the theme to ensure existing products get converted correctly.

 = 1.2 =
+New features, bug fixes and improvements to keep WooCommerce running smoothly.get converted correctly.

+= 1.2 =
 New features, bug fixes and improvements to keep WooCommerce running smoothly.